runnersaw/ShopCarRental/README.md

 # ShopCarRental
-This app allows you to use Hotwire's API to search for car rentals.
+iOS app allows you to use Hotwire's API to search for car rentals.
+Was built in one day as a coding challenge for an internship.